Why Internal Communications is at the Center of Digital Transformation

-Which is why communications and reaching every employee are essential.
+Which is why internal communications and reaching every employee are essential.
 If employees aren’t getting relevant information, they may not understand or even know about company-wide business goals.
 Ultimately, good internal communications support employee engagement that drives desired business outcomes.

 And a more connected workforce is a catalyst for improved business results.